kiboschool/course-c4s-writing/src/communicating-for-success/writing-well/creating-cohesion.md

 <aside>

 📺 Watch the following video on how to write with cohesion and coherence.
+Note that cohesion is essentially a subset of coherence, as it is one of the factors that drives coherence.

 </aside>